 – Extended Discontinuous Reception (DRX)

-4.2.2 Technical aspects of IMT systems for narrowband MTC
+4.2.2 Technical aspects of IMT systems for narrowband MTC [suggest that this section should be placed before the existing 4.2.1 broadband section in terms of flow]

-IMT systems have been developed to manage various MTC requirements.
-The development of IMT systems to accommodate narrowband MTC requirements are likely to s play an important role in supporting MTC developments due to their large forecasted number of connections.
-The new IMT systems for /narrowband MTC have been developed to manage various MTC device connectivity requirements.
+IMT systems have been developed to meet various MTC requirements.
+The development of IMT systems to accommodate narrowband MTC requirements are likely to play an important role in supporting MTC developments and the large forecasted number of connections.
 The portfolio of IMT systems will include the following optimized capabilities:

-– New narrowband MTC, (known as NB-IoT in 3GPP), introduced in Release 13 3GPP specifications, is a new radio technology added to the IMT advanced and IMT-2020 platforms that is optimized for the low end requirements of the IoT market in terms of low throughput, long battery life and low cost ecosystem.
-This new promising technology will complement the family of IMT systems to satisfy the rapidly growing demands for various IoT capabilities.
-This technology utilizes blocks of 200 kHz channel bandwidth and provides peak data rates of 250 kbit/s in downlink and 250 kbit/s (20 kbit/s for 15 kHz single tone operation) in uplink with the ability to support up to 200 000 connected devices per channel.
+– Narrowband MTC, (known as NB-IoT in 3GPP), introduced in Release 13 3GPP specifications, is a new radio technology that is optimized for the segment of the IoT market which requires low throughput, long battery life, wide area and deep indoor coverage and a low cost equipment ecosystem.
+This new promising technology will complement the family of IMT systems to satisfy the rapidly growing demands for various MTC capabilities.
+This technology utilises blocks of 200 kHz channel bandwidth and provides peak data rates of 250 kbit/s in downlink and 250 kbit/s (20 kbit/s for 15 kHz single tone operation) in uplink with the ability to support up to 200 000 connected devices per channel.
 Some of the features of Release 13 and 14 are provided in Annex B.

 – Enhanced MTC, (known as LTE-eMTC in 3GPP), has been introduced in Release 13 specifications.
-LTE-eMTC uses 1.4 MHz channel bandwidth and provides peak data rates of 1 Mbit/s in downlink and uplink.
+LTE-eMTC uses a 1.4 MHz channel bandwidth and provides peak data rates of 1 Mbit/s in downlink and uplink.

 – The EC-GSM-IoT has also been standardized in 3GPP Release 13 specifications.
-This technology is based on the 3GPP enhanced General Packet Radio Service (eGPRS) technology platform so that it can be deployed conveniently via software upgrade of existing GSM networks.
-This IoT technology uses a 200 kHz GSM channel and provides peak data rates of up to 240 kbit/s in downlink and uplink.
+This technology is based on the 3GPP enhanced General Packet Radio Service (eGPRS) technology platform.
+This technology uses a 200 kHz GSM channel and provides peak data rates of up to 240 kbit/s in downlink and uplink.

-– The 3GPP is currently developing specifications for machine type communications under the New Radio (NR) technology.
+– 3GPP is currently developing specifications for machine type communications under the New Radio (NR) technology.
 The focus has been on two very distinct requirements: 1) simple, low-cost, low energy and low data-rate devices for massive machine type communication, and 2) ultra-low latency and highly reliable devices for machine type communications.

 4.3 Operational aspects